 The Queer Traditions Summit leads up the Great Lakes Folk Festival and takes place on August 10-11, 2017.
 It will be in East Lansing, Michigan at Scene Metrospace and the Snyder Hall on the MSU Campus.

-Participate in the inaugural Queer Traditions Summit (QTS), a two day event exploring queer folklife: the everyday culture, aesthetic expressions, and traditional arts of LGBTQIA+ people in Michigan, nationally, and internationally.
+The inaugural Queer Traditions Summit (QTS) is a two day event exploring queer folklife: the everyday culture, aesthetic expressions, and traditional arts of LGBTQIA+ people in Michigan, nationally, and internationally.

 Michigan Traditional Arts Program

 MSU Residential College in the Arts and Humanities

 Check out the Queer Traditions Showcase during the Great Lakes Folk Festival on Saturday August 12 from 1:15-2:05pm at the City Hall stage.

 ‘Tradition’ and queer identity are often erroneously cast as mutually exclusive.
 A vast array of traditions – from Anishinaabe hoop dance, Irish balladry, Appalachian banjo-playing, and African-American vogueing – are practiced by LGBTQIA-identified artists.
 This showcase highlights the rich intersections of queer identities with performances of folklife from many traditions.